McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 [laforge]: https://octodex.github.com/images/trekkie.jpg?width=20vw "Geordi La Forge"
 {{% /notice %}}

-### Further Image Formatting
+### Image Effects

 This theme allows additional non-standard formatting by setting query parameter at the end of the image URL.
+The default [behavior is configurable]({{% relref "cont/imageeffects" %}}) thru your `config.toml` or frontmatter parameter.

 #### Resizing